Hill View will provide free and fun entertainment with the first-ever Community Fun Day - ExBulletin

 And by Hamilton’s estimation, the price of the event is unbeatable.
 The event is open to the public and admission, entertainment, food, games and activities are completely free.

-“We wanted to make it a fun summer day before everyone goes back to school, and just have an option for people to have free entertainment.
-Everything we do is completely free – food, games, everything is free,” Hamilton said.
+“We wanted to make a fun summer day before everyone goes back to school, and just have an option for people to have free entertainment.
+Everything we do is completely free, food, games , it’s all free,” Hamilton said.

 The event hosts a vendor fair with many local vendors and while they will be selling their respective wares, the rest of the day’s events and fares are free to the public, including musical entertainment, a professional magician, balloon animals, inflatables, carnival games, a petting zoo, burgers and hot dogs, and more.